irog-c/jotter-cli/README.md

 ```console
 ./scripts/configure-cmake.sh
 ```
-### Finally we want to build and install the program
-### in the local bin folder of the current user
+### Finally we want to build and install the program in the local bin folder of the current user:
 ```console
 ./scripts/build-and-install.sh
 ```